Type 2 Diabetes: Most Popular Articles

 What is metabolic syndrome and what does it have to do with diabetes?
 Metabolic syndrome is a group of symptoms that when clustered together can increase your risk of diabetes, heart disease or stroke.
 Obesity, high blood pressure, a higher than normal fasting blood glucose, high triglycerides and low HDLs all figure prominently when it comes to your risk of diabetes, heart disease or strokes

-: Postprandial literally means "after a meal."
+: Preprandial literally means "before a meal."
 For people with diabetes, it refers to blood glucose measurements

 The glycemic index is a method of rating foods by how much they raise blood glucose.
 The glycemic index uses a scale from 1 to 100, with high glycemic numbers indicating foods that raise blood sugar higher and faster than foods with low glycemic numbers.